wangjt23/SolverbyHypre/README.md

 ## update

-[2024.8.28] first commit
+- [2024.8.28] first commit

-[2024.10.22] fix bugs that hypre can not load scipy csr format matrix correctly(since hypre's HYPRE_ParCSRMatrix format place the diag element to the first poisition at each row).
+- [2024.10.22] fix bugs that hypre can not load scipy csr format matrix correctly(since hypre's HYPRE_ParCSRMatrix format place the diag element to the first poisition at each row).
+- [2024.11.5] use hypre_ParCSRMatrixReorder to reorder parcsr instead of csr_py2hypre.py